unplatform-io/instantsearch-itemsjs-adapter/README.md

 ### ✔️ Stats
 [Stats Instantsearch](https://www.algolia.com/doc/api-reference/widgets/stats/react/)

-The `Stats` widget allows a user to displays the total number of matching hits and the time it took to get them (time spent in Itemsjs)
+The `Stats` widget allows a user to displays the total number of matching hits and the time it took to get them (time spent in ItemsJS)

 | Parameter | | Explanation |
 | --- | :---: | --- |